Hushpuppi: Fraud allegations

 A request for his bail and the chance to stay with his girlfriend's uncle in Homewood, Illinois, was denied on the grounds that he presented a risk of non-appearance.
-At Abbas' detention hearing his lawyer, Pissetzky, told the court that his client posed no flight risk because of the damage it would do to his credibility online, adding, "He is loved and respected.
+At Abbas' detention hearing, his lawyer told the court that his client posed no flight risk because of the damage it would do to his credibility online, saying "He is loved and respected.
 He is a celebrity.
 He would not want to ruin his credibility and status rather than stay here and face these allegations."
 Prosecutors cited his "significant" financial assets, "deep ties to foreign countries" and a lack of ties to the United States.

 An article in Bloomberg Businessweek details his actions leading to his arrest, incarceration, and a trial on 27 July 2021, in Los Angeles.
-"Authorities say, Ramon Abbas, aka Hushpuppi, perfected a simple internet scam and laundered millions of dollars.
+"Authorities say Ramon Abbas, aka Hushpuppi, perfected a simple internet scam and laundered millions of dollars.
 His past says a lot about digital swagger and the kinds of stories that get told online."

-On 28 July 2021, Hushpuppi pleaded guilty to money laundering and also identified a Deputy Commissioner of Police in Nigeria, Abba Kyari, as an accomplice in his $1.1 million scam deal.
-The following day, a US Court granted an FBI warrant to arrest Abba Kyari.
-The Police chief was further implicated after his conversation with Hushpuppi was released.
+On 28 July 2021, Abbas pleaded guilty to money laundering and also identified a Deputy Commissioner of Police in Nigeria, Abba Kyari, as an accomplice in his $1.1 million scam deal.
+The following day, a US Court granted an FBI warrant to arrest Kyari.
+The Police chief was further implicated after his conversation with Abbas was released.

-In a final appeal to Judge Otis Wright ahead of his scheduled sentencing on 19 September 2022, Hushpuppi wrote a letter to the court explaining his source of wealth, criminal activities and regrets.
-He apologised to his family members for bringing them shame while commending the FBI for doing a thorough job while bringing him to justice.
+In a final appeal to Judge Otis Wright ahead of his scheduled sentencing on 19 September 2022, Abbas wrote a letter to the court explaining his source of wealth, criminal activities and regrets.
+He apologised to his family members for bringing them shame while commending the FBI for having done a thorough job bringing him to justice.

-On 19 September 2022, Judge Otis Wright delayed Hushpuppi's sentencing to 3 November 2022.
+On 19 September 2022, Judge Otis Wright delayed Abbas's sentencing to 3 November 2022.
 The judge had initially rejected the plea of the defendant's motion for a delay of judgement.
-On 8 November 2022, Hushpuppi was sentenced to over 11 years in a federal prison.
+On 8 November 2022, Abbas was sentenced to over 11 years in a federal prison.
 He is currently imprisoned at FCI Fort Dix in New Jersey and has a scheduled release date of 6 August 2029.

 In the media

-In November 2022, the rapper 50 Cent announced Plans on Instagram to produce a television series on the life of Hushpuppi, including his fraudulent career path and sentencing.
-A short documentary about Hushpuppi has been published by both Bloomberg and BBC Africa.
+In November 2022, the rapper 50 Cent announced plans on Instagram to produce a television series on the life of Abbas, including his fraudulent career path and sentencing.
+A short documentary about Abbas has been published by both Bloomberg and BBC Africa.